Alice Rohrwacher

-Alice Rohrwacher (/it/, /de/; born 29 December 1981) is an Italian film director, editor, and screenwriter.
-She made her directorial debut with Heavenly Body (2011).
-She has since directed notable films such as The Wonders (2014), winner of the Grand Prix; Happy as Lazzaro (2018), which she also wrote and which won the Cannes Film Festival Award for Best Screenplay; and La chimera (2023).
-Her short Le pupille (2022) was nominated for the Academy Award for Best Live Action Short Film.
+Alice Rohrwacher (/it/, /de/; born 29 December 1981) is an Italian film director, editor and screenwriter.
+She made her directorial debut with Heavenly Body (2011) and gained international attention with The Wonders (2014), which won the Grand Prix (Cannes Film Festival).
+She received further acclaim for Happy as Lazzaro (2018), winner of the Cannes Film Festival Award for Best Screenplay, and for La chimera (2023), which competed for the Palme d'Or.
+Her short film Le pupille (2022) was nominated for the Academy Award for Best Live Action Short Film.
+In 2026, she will receive the European Film Academy Achievement in World Cinema Award.

 Early life

-Rohrwacher was born in Fiesole, Tuscany, to an Italian mother and German father.
-She lived as a youth in the village of Castel Giorgio, Umbria, where her mother was born and her father Reinhard worked as a beekeeper.
-Her older sister is Alba Rohrwacher, who became an actress in Italy.
-After studying Classics at the University of Turin, she specialized in screenwriting at the Holden School in Turin.
+Rohrwacher was born on 29 December 1981 in Fiesole, Tuscany, to an Italian mother and a German father, Reinhard Rohrwacher, who worked as a beekeeper.
+She grew up in the rural village of Castel Giorgio, Umbria, where her mother was born and where the family maintained a close connection to agricultural and artisanal traditions.
+These early experiences, marked by communal living, spirituality and the countryside lifestyle, would later strongly influence the themes and imagery of her films.

+Her older sister, Alba Rohrwacher, became a prominent Italian actress and has appeared in several of Alice's films, creating a recurring artistic collaboration.
+Rohrwacher studied Classics at the University of Turin before specializing in screenwriting at the Scuola Holden in Turin.